Policy brief

 • Guntram B. Wolff

-He joined Bruegel from the European Commission, where he worked on the macroeconomics of the euro area and the reform of euro area governance.
-Prior to joining the Commission, he was coordinating the research team on fiscal policy at Deutsche Bundesbank.
+Guntram joined Bruegel from the European Commission, where he worked on the macroeconomics of the euro area and the reform of euro area governance.
+Prior to joining the Commission, he worked in the research department at the Bundesbank, which he joined after completing his PhD in economics at the University of Bonn.
 He also worked as an external adviser to the International Monetary Fund.
+He is fluent in German, English, and French.
+His work is regularly published and cited in leading media.

 • Maria Demertzis

-Maria Demertzis is a Senior fellow at Bruegel and part-time Professor of Economic Policy at the School of Transnational Governance at the European University Institute in Florence.
-She was the Deputy director of Bruegel until December 2022.
+Maria Demertzis is a Leader at ESF, The Conference Board Europe, former Senior fellow at Bruegel and part-time Professor of Economic Policy at the Florence School of Transnational Governance at the European University Institute.
+She was Bruegel’s Deputy Director until December 2022.
 She has previously worked at the European Commission and the research department of the Dutch Central Bank.
 She has also held academic positions at the Harvard Kennedy School of Government in the USA and the University of Strathclyde in the UK, from where she holds a PhD in economics.
 She has published extensively in international academic journals and contributed regular policy inputs to both the European Commission's and the Dutch Central Bank's policy outlets.
-She contributes regularly to national and international press.
+She contributes regularly to national and international press and has regular column that appears twice a month in various EU newspapers and on Bruegel’s opinion page.

 Related content